Rationally Inattentive Statistical Discrimination: Arrow Meets Phelps: Results

 \end{enumerate} \end{lemma}

-Lemma \ref{lem_optimalsignal} conveys three important messages.
-First, in the case where an optimal signal structure is nondegenerate, the conditional probability that it recommends $m$ for promotion is strictly increasing in the differential productivity between $m$ and $w$, i.e., $X, Y>0$.
-When both agents attain the same level of productivity, the conditional probability that $m$ is promoted equals the average probability, i.e., $\pi(0)=\bar{\pi}$.
-In light of these findings, we shall hereinafter interpret $X$ as the extent to which outperforming $w$ increases $m$'s promotion probability above the average, and $Y$ as the extent to which underperforming $w$ reduces $m$'s promotion probability below the average.
+Lemma \ref{lem_optimalsignal} conveys four important messages.
+First, if an optimal signal structure is nondegenerate, the conditional probability that it recommends $m$ for promotion is strictly increasing in the differential productivity between $m$ and $w$, i.e., $X, Y>0$.